OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 If reviewers agree with your change, your change will be merged to the `master` branch for publishing.

-### Code Contributions
+### Code contributions

-If you are contributing trivial code changes such as typos, redundant spaces, minor formatting and spelling errors, follow the same instructions under [Text or Content Contributions](./CONTRIBUTING.md#text-or-content-contributions).
+If you are contributing trivial code changes such as typos, redundant spaces, or minor formatting and spelling errors, follow the instructions under [Text or content contributions](./CONTRIBUTING.md#text-or-content-contributions).

 If you are contributing code changes via a pull request for non-trivial changes, you must sign off on the [Individual Contributor License Agreement](https://github.com/OpenLiberty/open-liberty/blob/master/cla/open-liberty-cla-individual.pdf).
 An example of a non-trivial change could be adding a new microservice to the backend application of the guide.

-If you are doing this as part of your job you may also wish to get your employer to sign a CCLA [Corporate Contributor License Agreement](https://github.com/OpenLiberty/open-liberty/blob/master/cla/open-liberty-cla-corporate.pdf).
+If you are contributing changes as part of your job, you may also wish to have your employer sign a [Corporate Contributor License Agreement](https://github.com/OpenLiberty/open-liberty/blob/master/cla/open-liberty-cla-corporate.pdf).

-Instructions how to sign and submit these agreements are located at the top of each document.
+Instructions for how to sign and submit these agreements are located at the top of each document.

 After we obtain the signed CLA, you are welcome to open a pull request against the `qa` branch, and the team will be notified for review.
-We ask you follow these steps through the submission process.
+We ask you follow these steps through the submission process:

 1. Open a pull request against the `qa` branch.
 2. A "CLA signed" label will be manually added by the team.